surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 **Rate** – Controls the modulation rate.
 When the type is set to Step Seq, one step equals the whole cycle.
-This slider can be tempo-synced and deactivated from its context menu.
+This slider can be tempo-synced and disabled from its context menu.
 Deactivating the rate effectively freezes the LFO to a certain constant value depending on the Phase/Shuffle parameter.
 This can be useful for manually scrubbing in a waveform cycle of an LFO for instance, and can also be used in